magma/magma/docs/readmes/nms/traffic.md

 ### Policy Configuration

 The same policy configuration dialog is used for 'add' as well as 'edit'.
-The dialog has 4 main tabs:
+The dialog has 5 main tabs:

-- Policy - to configure Policy ID, Priority Level and QoS Profile
+- **Policy** - to configure Policy ID, Priority Level and QoS Profile.
+Here you can name your policy, determine the level of priority, choose to roll it out network wide, and assign a QoS Profile.
-- Flows - to add and configure policy flows.
+- **Flows** - to add and configure policy flows.
+In this tab, you can route traffic based on the direction and protocol.
+For example, this can be used to block ip traffic in a certain direction.
-- Tracking - to configure Monitoring Key, Rating Groups and Tracking Type.
+- **Tracking** - to configure Monitoring Key, Rating Groups and Tracking Type.
+You can choose your tracking type between: only OCS, only PCRF, OCS and PCRF, and no tracking.
-- Redirect - to configure Server Address, Address Type and enable or disable Support.
+- **Redirect** - to configure Server Address, Address Type and enable or disable Support.
+With redirect enabled, matching traffic can be redirected to a captive portal server.
+- **Header Enrichment** - to enable header enrichment on a list of URL targets.
+Here you can specify your list of URLs.

 ![policy_config_tab_1](assets/nms/userguide/policy_configuration_1.png)
 Policy Tab